 Requirements for Applying to the Creative Writing Major

-The application for the creative writing major will open at 8am on March 26th and will close at midnight on April 29th.
-The application will be available HERE.
+The application for the creative writing major is currently closed.
+The application will be available in spring of 2025 HERE.

 Admission to the creative writing major can be competitive.
 Students must fulfill the following prerequisites before applying:

-4. Fill out and submit your application here.
-Applications open in late winter quarter and close in April each year.
+- Fill out and submit your application here.
 See application site for specific instructions.
 Students applying in multiple genres must submit an application in each genre in which they're applying.

 Requirements for Completing the Creative Writing Major